alerta/alerta-docs/_build/html/_sources/authentication.txt

 .. _`Twitter Application Management`: https://dev.twitter.com/apps

 To restrict access to particular users use the *circle of trust* approach.
 That is, add yourself to the list of allowed users, ensure ``AUTH_REQUIRED`` is set to ``True`` and restart ``alertad``.
-To gain access now, a user will need to be listed in the *Users* page.
-Note that any authorised user can add anyone else.
+To gain access now, a user will need to be manually added to the *Users* page.
+Note that any existing user can add and remove users for the list of authorised users.

 .. note:: Twitter does not support OAuth2 for user